JanicaJensen/jjensen_webdev_portfolio/README.md

 WHEN I load their portfolio
 THEN I am presented with the developer's name ✅, a recent photo or avatar ✅, and links to sections about them ✅, their work✅, and how to contact them✅

-WHEN I click one of the links in the navigation
+WHEN I click one of the links in the navigation✅
 THEN the UI scrolls to the corresponding section

 WHEN I click on the link to the section about their work